Raised Beds vs. In-Ground Gardening: Which Method Grows the Best Garden?

 Although most discussion around garden beds is directly centered around raised bed gardening, it’s worth mentioning that beds can be grown directly in the ground, too.
 A block planting layout planted directly in the ground has some of the benefits and drawbacks of both raised bed and row gardening.
 An in-ground bed may be an efficient use of space for a small garden that’s more accessible and easier to maintain.
 An in-ground bed uses the existing soil, so consider that as well.

-So Which Method Should You Choose?
+Raised Beds or Rows - Which Should You Choose?

-Sometimes the best answer is to experiment to decide what works best for you.
+Sometimes, the best answer is to experiment to decide what works best for you.

 A Three Sisters garden is a sort of hybrid design that might look more like rows or beds.
 Even though these three companion plants might be planted in rows of mounds or hills of the plants grouped together, the end result can look like a more densely packed bed.

 There are so many types of gardens and gardeners.
-Too often, we get hung up on doing things the “right” way and finding a definitive answer for “which is best” -- even though what is perfect for one person’s situation might be completely wrong for another’s.
+Too often, we get hung up on doing things the “right” way and finding a definitive answer for “which is best” -- even though what is perfect for one person’s situation might be completely wrong for another.
 Being adaptable and open to experimentation can often yield the best results.

 Resources: